wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/5-exercise-avoid-throttling-implement-throttling-strategies.md

 > [!TIP]
 > In cases where the response does not include a `Retry-After` header, it is recommended to consider implementing an exponential back-off default delay.
 In this code, the application will initially pause for two seconds before retrying the request.
 Future requests will double the delay if Microsoft Graph continues to throttle the request.
 >
-> Real-world applications should have an upper limit on how long they will delay so to avoid an unreasonable delay so users are not left with an unresponsive experience.
+> Real-world applications should have an upper limit on how long they will delay so to avoid a situation where users are left with an unresponsive experience.

 The resulting method should look like the following: